KapiX/Koder/README.md

 * Fix save and reload toolbar buttons state after external modification and file removal.
 * Add bookmarks support.
 * Add settings for margin visibility.
+* Hide fold margin if folding is not enabled.
+* Fixed caret position resetting when corresponding file was opened.
+* Add option to automatically insert new line at the end on save.
+* Add option to change toolbar icon size.
+* Backup files before saving.

 0.4.1 - *23-11-2018*